List of Publications (in reverse chronological order)

 Das S. K., and R.

-Water Resources, Coastal and Environmental Engineering (HYDRO-2012), December
+Conference on Hydraulics, Water Resources, Coastal and Environmental

 Bhagwat P. P., and R.